ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Introduction

 \section{Introduction}

-Surgical triplet recognition is a fundamental task in surgical data science.
-It involves identifying <instrument, verb, target> triplets, which represent the tool in use, the action performed, and the anatomical target, from each frame of surgical videos.
-This task supports the development of context-aware decision support systems and contributes to improved surgical safety, procedural standardization, and operational efficiency~\cite{murali2023latent, padoy2012statistical, harari2024deep}.
+Surgical triplet detection is a fundamental task in surgical data science.
+It involves identifying \textless instrument, verb, target\textgreater~triplets, which represent the instrument in use, the action performed, and the anatomical target being acted upon, from each frame of surgical videos.
+This task supports the development of context-aware decision support systems and contributes to improved surgical safety, procedural standardization, and operational efficiency~\citep{murali2023latent, padoy2012statistical}.

-The field was initiated with the release of CholecT40~\cite{nwoye2020recognition}, the first benchmark for surgical triplet recognition in laparoscopic cholecystectomy.
-It provided frame-level triplet class labels for training models and was later extended through CholecT45~\cite{nwoye2022cholectriplet2021} and CholecT50~\cite{nwoye2021rendezvous}, which included 5 and 10 additional surgical videos, respectively.
-Currently, CholecT50 is the most widely adopted dataset for this task~\cite{xi2022forest, chen2023surgical, Gui_TailEnhanced_MICCAI2024}.
-While CholecTriplet 2022 Challenge~\cite{nwoye2023cholectriplet2022} advanced the field by framing surgical triplet detection as a task involving both recognition and spatial localization, it relied primarily on weak supervision using frame-level triplet class labels, limiting the precision of spatial localization.
+The field was initiated with the release of CholecT40~\citep{nwoye2020recognition}, the first benchmark for surgical triplet classification in laparoscopic cholecystectomy.
+It provided frame-level triplet class labels for training models and was later extended through CholecT45~\citep{nwoye2022cholectriplet2021} and CholecT50~\citep{nwoye2021rendezvous}, which included 5 and 10 additional surgical videos, respectively.
+Currently, CholecT50 is the most widely adopted dataset for the surgical triplet analysis~\citep{xi2022forest, chen2023surgical, Gui_TailEnhanced_MICCAI2024}.
+While the CholecTriplet 2022 Challenge~\citep{nwoye2023cholectriplet2022} advanced the field by framing surgical triplet detection as a task involving both recognition and spatial localization, it relied primarily on weak supervision with frame-level triplet class labels from the CholecT50 dataset.
+This constraint limited the ability to achieve precise spatial localization, often resulting in ambiguous triplet predictions.

-Despite these contributions, CholecT50~\cite{nwoye2021rendezvous} has three critical limitations:
+Despite these contributions, CholecT50~\citep{nwoye2021rendezvous} has three critical limitations:

-\begin{enumerate}[leftmargin=*, topsep=0pt] \item \textbf{No bounding box annotations:} CholecT50 provides only class labels, without spatial localization.
-This restricts the task to weakly supervised settings and limits localization accuracy.
+\begin{enumerate}[leftmargin=*, topsep=0pt] \item \textbf{No bounding box annotations:} CholecT50 provides only class labels without spatial localization, which restricts the task to weakly supervised settings and limits localization accuracy.
+As also confirmed by the authors in the official CholecT50 GitHub repository issues, bounding box annotations are not provided in their dataset and are explicitly marked as -1.